 NOTE: The emergency trigger LIP report is sent to the currently selected talkgroup or to the configured destination.
+Applicable only for Direct Mark 1. destination.
 Applicable only for Direct Mode Operation (DMO) to Trunked Mode Operation (TMO) forwarding.

 Both DMO Gateways and Repeaters can forward messages in Reservation and Idle mode.
 The supported forwarding directions are: